 |Oricom||Oricom Secure870 3.5″ Touchscreen Monitor w/ Starry Lightshow||$359.99||4.3||16||"fter much research on baby monitors I purchased the oricom.
 So many features!
 My bub loves the night show, it's not to bright which is great..."|

-Baby Monitors can give parents peace of mind when baby is sleeping in another room.
-Especially if you live in a larger house and baby’s room isn’t necessarily within easy ear shot.
-Though even if you’re room sharing with your baby, you’re not like to always going right there next to them for every nap.
+Baby monitors can give parents peace of mind when the baby is sleeping in another room, and are especially great if you live in a larger house and the nursery isn’t necessarily within easy ear shot.
+(But even if you’re room sharing with your baby, you’re not like to always going right there next to them for every nap!)

-There are three different functions that baby monitors offer.
-Sound, video and movement.
-You can buy monitors that do either or all of them functions.
+There are three different functions that baby monitors offer: sound, video, and movement.
+You can buy monitors that do either or all of those functions.
 The fourth option is a mobile movement monitor.

-These are the more traditional style of monitor.
-Kind of like a one-way walky-talky.
-Audio monitors are handy for when baby is having a nap, or overnight, and you might not hear baby cry if they wake up.
-The great thing about these sound monitors is the receiver is mobile, so you can take it with you wherever you are (within range) and you’ll be able to hear when baby wakes up.
-For example if you’re outside gardening, or busy somewhere else in the house.
+These are the more traditional style of monitor, kind of like a one-way walkie-talkie.
+Audio monitors are handy for when your baby is having a nap, or overnight, and you might not hear them cry if they wake up.
+The great thing about these sound monitors is the receiver is mobile, so you can take it with you wherever you are (within range) and you’ll be able to hear when the baby wakes up – for example, if you’re outside gardening, or busy somewhere else in the house.
 One important consideration with the sound monitors is the distance you want that signal to travel, as some monitors have much better range than others.

 Being able to check in on your sleeping baby, without having to open the door and risk disturbing them, can be really reassuring.
-You can see what position baby is sleeping in, if they get themselves tangled in their bedding, and even keep an eye on them in cot if they’re awake in the cot.
-All without opening the bedroom door and alerting your baby to your presence.
+You can see what position your baby is sleeping in, if they get themselves tangled in their bedding, and keep an eye on if they’re awake in the cot – all without opening the bedroom door and alerting your baby to your presence.

 Movement monitors pick up on baby’s movements – specifically their breathing.
-Movement monitors will alarm if there has been absolutely no movement in the cot for a certain period of time.
-(Usually around 30 seconds.)
+Movement monitors will set off an alarm if there has been absolutely no movement in the cot for a certain period of time (usually around 30 seconds.)
 While these monitors haven’t been proven to reduce the risk of SIDs, but they can still be very comforting to parents.

-Be aware if baby rolls off the movement sensor you might get a false alarm, which can be a bit of a fright in the middle of the night!
-And also don’t forget to switch it off when you pick baby up out of the cot, because the alarm will go off when baby is not in the cot.
+Be aware that if your baby rolls off the movement sensor you might get a false alarm, which can be a bit of a fright in the middle of the night!
+And also don’t forget to switch it off when you pick your baby up out of the cot, because the alarm will go off when the cot is empty.

-A couple of advantages with the mobile movement monitors is using them while bed sharing (either with parents, or twins/multiples sharing a cot) and also that the monitor goes wherever baby goes.
-So from their cot, to bassinet, to grandparents house.
-Anywhere baby sleeps they can have their monitor attached under their clothes.
+A couple of advantages with the mobile movement monitors is that they’re good to use them while bed sharing (either with parents, or twins/multiples sharing a cot), and also that the monitor goes wherever baby goes – so from their cot, to bassinet, to grandparents house, anywhere the baby sleeps they can have their monitor attached under their clothes.